-Humanity has become vainglorious in thinking that it has “evolved” from its predatory nature, so much so that many have started thinking that it’s a good idea to deny our natural meat eating habit.
-On the surface it might look like we have wandered far from our origin by practicing our so-called civilized life-style, but the question is if humanity really has changed that much.
-Can we escape our own nature?
+Humans are and have always been predators as far as we know.
+Nowadays, humanity has become vainglorious in thinking that it has “evolved” from its predatory nature, so much so that many have started thinking that it’s a good idea to deny our meat eating habit and cravings.
+On the surface it might look like we have wandered far from our origin by practicing our so-called civilized life-style, but the fact is that, statistically, most people still like and enjoy eating meat, so the question is if humanity really has changed that much.
+Can we really escape our own nature, developed through millions of years of evolution?
 Can nature be dismissed like that so easily?

 If we displace and suppress the predator in ourselves, won’t it just bite us in the back?
 Won’t we just risk disturbing a delicate balance in nature, which has always been there?
 Perhaps we rather need to acknowledge what we really are in order to be able to cope with it in a more controlled fashion, and thus save ourselves and the world.

 If we don’t realize who we really are deep down and start acting accordingly, our self-denial might cause disruption of the natural cycle of life in which we take part.
 In fact it could result in an ecological disaster.
 The ironic thing is, that those with the best intentions, who see themselves as the most nature friendly and life preserving people, might perhaps end up putting nature in the most danger, without even being conscious of it.
 Let me explain how.